 - a mechanism to prevent the levels of the MPC and CPT reducing.
 If a negative index change was calculated, the MPC and CPT would be left unaltered at their prevailing levels rather than be allowed to fall.
 The actual levels of the MPC and CPT would only be adjusted again once the fall in the index had been erased by subsequent increases.
-The Proponent considered that this would provide greater certainty for investors.61 This mechanism is referred to in this chapter as a 'ratchet'; and - a provision that would require the newly indexed MPC and CPT values to be rounded to the nearest \$100/MWh or \$100, respectively.
-The Proponent considered that this would reduce complexity for market participants and minimise operational concerns in relation to the dispatch process.62
+The Proponent considered that this would provide greater certainty for investors.55 This mechanism is referred to in this chapter as a 'ratchet'; and - a provision that would require the newly indexed MPC and CPT values to be rounded to the nearest \$100/MWh or \$100, respectively.
+The Proponent considered that this would reduce complexity for market participants and minimise operational concerns in relation to the dispatch process.56

-The Rule change request also set out a process whereby the Reliability Panel would publish the updated MPC and CPT values within 10 business days of the end of March each year.63 The updated values would be calculated using ABS data as of the end of February, to mitigate a potential risk that late revision of the data (which would generally first be made available late in January) could affect the MPC and CPT with little notice.64
+The Rule change request also set out a process whereby the Reliability Panel would publish the updated MPC and CPT values within 10 business days of the end of March each year.57 The updated values would be calculated using ABS data as of the end of February, to mitigate a potential risk that late revision of the data (which would generally first be made available late in January) could affect the MPC and CPT with little notice.58

-The proposed Rule supplied by the Proponent provides that where the index used ceased to be published or was substantially changed, a replacement index would be determined by the AEMC on the advice of the Reliability Panel.65
+The proposed Rule supplied by the Proponent provides that where the index used ceased to be published or was substantially changed, a replacement index would be determined by the AEMC on the advice of the Reliability Panel.59 certainty for investors and cost reflectivity, and further noted that this feature was a central consideration in gaining its support for the Rule change request.60 The NGF also suggested that the proposal to obligate the Reliability Panel to determine and publish the indexed MPC and CPT values was efficient.61